developdaly/stack/README.md

 Clone the git repo - `git clone git://github.com/SCUSA/stack.git` - or [download it](https://github.com/SCUSA/stack/zipball/master) and then rename the directory to the name of your website.
-[Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies for Roots contained in `package.json` by running the following from the root directory:
+[Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies for The Stack contained in `package.json` by running the following from the root directory:

 ```